StanfordVL/behavior/_sources/installation.md.txt

     ```
 7) Run the getting started script to evaluate the installation
     ```
-    python iGibson/igibson/examples/behavior/behavior_env_metrics.py -m headless
+    python -m behavior.examples.metric_computation_example
     ```
-    If you are working on your local machine, you can drop the `-m headless` flag and visualize the test on a GUI.
+    If you are working on your local machine, you can add `-m gui_interactive` to visualize the test on a GUI (you may want to change the rendering resolution).

-Alternatively, you could install iGibson and BDDL using `pip`.
-In that case, you can skip the steps of cloning and installing their github repositories and do it only for the `behavior` repository.
+Alternatively, you could install iGibson using `pip`.
+In that case, you can skip the steps of cloning and installing the github repositories and do it only for the `behavior` repository.

 If you run into any issues, refer to our [FAQ]() or [contact us](mailto:behavior.benchmark@gmail.com).